-Students may transfer no more than 20 percent (13 credits) into the graduate program.
-No more than 50 percent (32.5 credits) of SSU's graduate degree program may be completed via the online modality.
-A minimum of 50 percent (32.5 credits) of the program must be completed at Southern States University via the on-campus residential education modality.
+Students may transfer no more than 20 percent into a graduate program (13 credits in the MBA program and 11 credits in the MSIT program).
+No more than 50 percent of a SSU's graduate degree program may be completed via the online modality (32.5 credits in the MBA program and 28 credits in the MSIT program).
+A minimum of 50 percent (32.5 credits in the MBA program and 28 credits in the MSIT program) of the program must be completed at Southern States University via the on-campus residential education modality.